steveklabnik/rustdoc/CONTRIBUTING.md

  5 labels

 * **help wanted** are issues explicitly marked for new contributors to work on.
   We'll help answer any questions you might have.
 If you've got your eyes on a ticket that doesn't have this tag, feel free to tackle it if you'd prefer!
   This is just a suggestion.
-* **blocked on upstream** means that this bug is waiting on something in another repository; that might be the compiler, `rls-analysis`, or something else.
+* **quest** issues are "big picture" things that are fairly open-ended, and are just waiting for some enthusiastic contributor to come along and knock them out!
+It's a lot of work, but you also have the chance to make a huge impact.
+* **question** issues are for getting help with `rustdoc` in some way.
 * **bug** issues track something `rustdoc` isn't doing correctly.
 * **enhancement** issues keep track of things `rustdoc` should be doing that it doesn't do quite just yet.
-* **question** issues are for getting help with `rustdoc` in some way.
+* **refactoring** issues track work we can do to clean up the code a bit.
+* **blocked on upstream** means that this bug is waiting on something in another repository; that might be the compiler, `rls-analysis`, or something else.

 ## Frontend Development Workflow